The Ultimate Yamaha R6 Buyers Guide: "No Compromises"

 The R6 has always been known for razor-sharp handling.
 In fact, that was the stated engineering goal of the project leaders who led the design of the R6.
 So it rides well.

-It's very difficult, and usually a very bad idea, to push the R6 to its limits out on public roads, even in canyons.
+It's very difficult, and usually a very bad idea, to push the R6 (or any 600) to its limits out on public roads, even in canyons.
 Simply put, even Yamaha says that the R6 is a motorcycle designed for the track.
 Different to a liter-class motorcycle that you can use to power out of turns, with an R6 you brake late, trail braking, and keeping the throttle on boil for longer.
 Ridden well, an R6 outperforms a liter-class motorcycle on curvy roads because it's easier to ride fast.

 The R6 is not the most powerful motorcycle on the market, as it's not an R1 or any larger motorcycle, but it's definitely one of the most fun.